 But unseriously though folks, this is a fine spoof.
 I particularly love

-And if you think translating medieval Daoist texts is difficult, spare a thought for interpreters, trying to make sense of the prez’s mangling of the English language.
+And if you think translating medieval Daoist texts is difficult, spare a thought for interpreters, trying to make sense of Tweety’s mangling of the English language.
 At least culona inchiavabile can be transformed into something even more evocative.

-Back in Blighty, I see Bumbling Boris has escaped again, leaping back into the fray by welcoming a kindred spirit to Britain with more blithe inanities.—but he’s got The Latin, so that’s all right then.
+Back in Blighty, I see Bumbling Boris (aka Boris Piccaninny Watermelon Letterbox Johnson) has escaped again, leaping back into the fray by welcoming a kindred spirit to Britain with more blithe inanities—but he’s got The Latin, so that’s all right then.
 Imagine Conservative Central Office: